jamesmendel/jamesmendel.github.io/index.md

 I have many [hobbies]({{ site.baseurl }}/hobbies), some of which I use to help describe myself:
 - Hiker
+- Photographer
-- Mechanical keyboards builder
+- Mechanical keyboard builder
 - Music enjoyer
 - Programmer
-- Web designer
+- PCB Designer

 Interested?
 Look around!
 This site was made to journal the journey of my higher education, but posts may go back as far as my middle school days!
 We'll see what I can dig up from the past and and create in the present.